 Quark is no longer an acceptable format for us.
 These projects need to be exported to PDF and should be submitted in CMYK format with fonts outlined, images embedded and layers flattened.

 Adobe PDF files:

 You must own a copy of Adobe Distiller standard or professional in order to create press ready, high quality pdf files suitable for offset printing.
 When distilling PDF files, use the “Press Quality” setting.
-The method used to get to this setting varies from one program to the next, but once you are at the “Acrobat Distiller” window, in the Adobe PDF Settings – Default Settings dropdown window, change the default setting to “Press Quality” and close the Distiller window.
-Make sure the fonts are embeded and any spot colors are specified properly.
+The method used to get to this setting varies from one program to the next, but once you are at the “Acrobat Distiller” window, in the Adobe PDF Settings – Default Settings drop down window, change the default setting to “Press Quality” and close the Distiller window.
+Make sure the fonts are embedded and any spot colors are specified properly.
 PDF files made with the native MAC OSX print as pdf option will NOT work for commercial color printing purposes.